Spring Mill State Park: Gus Grissom Memorial

-Also of interest is a memorial to Mitchell, Indiana-native, Gus Grissom, one of the original Mercury Seven astronauts, who died in the Apollo 1 accident.
-The memorial features the spacecraft from Grissom's Gemini 3 space flight, nicknamed by Grissom the Molly Brown (after the play The Unsinkable Molly Brown), as well as a short video about the life of Grissom, and artifacts such as a spacesuit, helmet, and many personal effects.
+Also of interest is a memorial to Mitchell, Indiana-native, Gus Grissom, one of the original Mercury Seven astronauts, and who died in the Apollo 1 accident.
+The memorial features the spacecraft from Grissom's Gemini 3 space flight, nicknamed by Grissom the Molly Brown (after the play The Unsinkable Molly Brown), as well as a short video about the life of Grissom and artifacts such as a spacesuit, helmet, and many personal effects.

 Other

-A Nature Center is open from spring through fall and features live snakes, a bird-watching window, natural history displays, and a children's area.
-During the winter, a small Nature Nook is available instead at the Spring Mill Inn.
+A nature center is open from spring through fall and features live snakes, a bird-watching window, natural history displays, and a children's area.
+During the winter, a small "nature nook" is available instead the Spring Mill Inn.

-The campground features 188 Class A campsites which include 30 amp electric service, a fire ring, and a picnic table for each site.
+The campground features 188 Class A campsites with 30-amp electric service, a fire ring, and a picnic table for each site.
 Thirty-five primitive campsites and youth camping are also available.
 Four "comfort stations" are located in the campground, which includes modern plumbing, restrooms, and showers.
 A camp store is accessible from both inside and outside the campground.

 In popular culture

-The park was the subject of a Rescue 911 segment that aired on October 17, 1989, about a man that became trapped and was later rescued in Donaldson Cave.
+The park was the subject of a Rescue 911 segment that aired on October 17, 1989, about a man who became trapped in Donaldson Cave and was later rescued.